pivotal-cf/pivotal-ui/docs/modifiers/Colors.md

 cssPath: pivotal-ui/css/colors
 ---

+# Overview

-Our color pallet is composed of several different colors.
+Our color palette is composed of several different colors.
 At any given point it captures the current evolution of our design and likely includes old and new colors.
 Whenever possible, evolve the old colors rather than adding new ones.